IPISResearch/webmap_car_v2/README.md

-# webmapping_base
+# CAF map
-Empty starting project for new webmaps
+Quick start

 use `npm install` to install dependencies
 use `grunt init` to install and setup IPIS core libraries